-For information about the event bus implementation, see .NET Microservices: Architecture for Containerized .NET Applications.
+For information about the event bus implementation, see Architecting and Developing Containerized and Microservice based .NET Applications.

 Microservices offer an approach to application development and deployment that's suited to the agility, scale, and reliability requirements of modern cloud applications.
-One of the main advantages of microservices is that they can be scaled-out independently, which means that a specific functional area can be scaled that requires more processing power or network bandwidth to support demand, without unnecessarily scaling areas of the application that are not experiencing increased demand.
+One of the main advantages of microservices is that they can be scaled-out independently, which means that a specific functional area can be scaled that requires more processing power or network bandwidth to support demand, rather than unnecessarily scaling-out other areas of the application.